Radioactivity, Nuclear Energy, radioactive elements & fields of using the nuclear energy

 The origin of the nuclear energy

-The nuclei of the atoms of the stable element are coherent although the presence of repulsion force inside them due to the presence of nuclear-bunding forces that are originated inside the nucleus, and acting on:
+The nuclei of the atoms of the stable element are coherent although the presence of repulsion force inside them due to the presence of nuclear-bunding forces that originated inside the nucleus, and act on:

 - Binding the nucleus components together.

-- Overcoming the repulsion forces that are present between the positively charged protons and each others.
+- Overcoming the repulsion forces that are present between the positively charged protons and each other.

-Nuclear binding forces are the forces that are necessary to bind the nucleus components together and overcome the repulsion forces that are present between the positively charged protons and each others.
+Nuclear binding forces are the forces that are necessary to bind the nucleus components together and overcome the repulsion forces that are present between the positively charged protons and each other.